bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A way to store data and have it stored in the memory so it can be refereneced later.
+Basically, closing the function instead of function allowing it to be accessed outside the function onces it's returned.

 2. Study the following code, then answer the questions below.

 ```js